Content Strategies Behind Successful Blogs

 Months 4–6: Analyzing Initial Data

-- Optimize Existing Posts: Tweaking meta titles and expanding sections on posts that are hovering on page two of search results to push them to page one.
+- Optimize Existing Posts: Tweak meta titles and expand sections on posts hovering on page two of search results to push them to page one.

 Months 7–12: Expansion and Monetization